Limieon/Thinking-With-Create/readme.md

 1. I changed the required fabric api version (from: `0.53.3` to `>=0.53.3`)
 2. I removed the `com_electronwill_night-config_core` and `com_electronwill_night-config_toml` out of the provides, as a other mod already provided it.

-## Terra
-Terra's newest versions are not anymore hosted on CurseForge, so I downloaded it from Modrinth ([Modrinth Page](https://modrinth.com/mod/terra), [CurseForge Page](https://www.curseforge.com/minecraft/mc-mods/terra-world-generator)) and put it into this pack.

-## Recommended Commands to run after server setup
+## Recommended Commands to run after first server start
 `/gamerule disableElytraMovementCheck true`: Disables Elytra Cheat Detection to save some performance